pg-fusion

 - Integrated migration runner (backed by

-) - Test helpers for clearing databases and unit testing SQL queries
+node-pg-migrate) - Test helpers for clearing databases and unit testing SQL queries

 Features